 Math is the language of logic.
-Teaching math is more than just teaching students to memorize processes and cycle through them; when we teach math, we teach students how to think.
+Teaching math is more than just teaching students to memorize processes and cycle through them.
+When we teach math at SMCA, we are teaching students how to think.

-Language and literature give students the words to express themselves, the rhetoric to defend themselves, and the empathy to listen to others.
+Our English curriculum highlights empowering students with the language and literature to express themselves, the rhetoric to defend themselves, and the empathy to listen to others.

-Science is an investigative process, where our students learn to inquire about God's creation, examine and observe its underlying phenomenon, and make valuable inferences that change their worldview.
+Science at SMCA is an investigative process, where students learn to inquire about God's creation, examine and observe its underlying phenomenon, and make valuable inferences that change their worldview.

 We train our students with a deep understanding of Bible through Orthodox Christian Theology.
 By learning what we believe, students learn to fully live out their Christian calling to become leaders created in His image.